AntoineTUE/Moose/README.md

 On top of that `Moose` is intended to be *minimal*: it provides you some basic tools to do just that, simulate some spectra.

 It is up to you to read and sanitize experimental data, that you would like to fit based on these simulations, for instance.

+In addition, `Moose` is quite *adaptable*: you can use it as a foundation for more elaborate models and analysis.

 Put differently, `Moose` is aimed at helping you: you can integrate and adapt it to your workflow, rather than the reverse.